-- Obtain a letter from your landlord indicating the time you have rented and your rental payment history - Get mortgage statement or proof of payments made on time - Get proof of insurance payments and utilities paid on time - Prepare a letter outlining what caused problems in the past and what actions you have taken or will take to prevent the issues from reoccurring - Obtain documents and proof of income (pay stubs, tax returns, notice of assessments, contracts, business financial statements) - Prepare a budget outlining your income and expenses.
-If you have debt, allocate a fixed amount each month to go towards debt repayment - Don't forget to account for irregular income and expenses.
-Take the average monthly income over 6 months to a year and use this number - Prove you have surplus income to cover payments/credit you are applying for - Set up an automatic savings plan and highlight this information to lenders
+- Ask what they need to see and have it ready - Obtain a letter from your landlord indicating the time you have rented and your rental payment history - Get mortgage statement or proof of payments made on time - Get proof of insurance payments and utilities paid on time - Prepare notes outlining what caused problems in the past and what actions you have taken or will take to prevent the issues from reoccurring - Obtain documents and proof of income (pay stubs, tax returns, notice of assessments, contracts, business financial statements, etc.) - Don't forget to account for irregular income and expenses.
+Take the average monthly income over six months to a year and use this number. - Set up an automatic savings plan and highlight this information to lenders - Prepare a spending plan to show you have surplus cashflow